TechEmpower/FrameworkBenchmarks/README.md

 The setup file is responsible for starting and stopping the test.
 This script is responsible for (among other things):

-* Setting the database host to the correct IP
+* Modifying the framework's configuration to point to the correct database host
-* Compiling/packaging the code
+* Compiling and/or packaging the code
 * Starting the server
 * Stopping the server

-The setup file is a python file that contains a start() and a stop() function.
+The setup file is a python script that contains a start() and a stop() function.
+The start function should build the source, make any necessary changes to the framework's configuration, and then start the server.
+The stop function should shutdown the server, including all sub-processes as applicable.

+### Configuring database connectivity in start()

+By convention, the configuration files used by a framework should specify the database server as `localhost` so that developing tests in a single-machine environment can be done in an ad hoc fashion, without using the benchmark scripts.

+When running a benchmark script, the script needs to modify each framework's configuration so that the framework connects to a database host provided as a command line argument.
+In order to do this, use setup_util.replace_text() to make necessary modifications prior to starting the server.

+For example:

+    setup_util.replace_text("wicket/src/main/webapp/WEB-INF/resin-web.xml", "mysql:\/\/.*:3306", "mysql://" + args.database_host + ":3306")

+Using `localhost` in the raw configuration file is not a requirement as long as the `replace_text` call properly injects the database host provided to the benchmarker toolset as a command line argument.

+### A full example

 Here is an example of Wicket's setup file.

 	import subprocess
 	import sys